Scheduling Execution in PHP

 Summary

-Ecotone brings true Messaging Platform to PHP.
-It provides easily to follow tools to glue things together, in a solid and stable way.
+Ecotone brings a true Messaging Platform to PHP.
+It provides easy-to-follow tools to glue things together, in a solid and stable way.

-Messaging is a powerful concept and once developer get used to that, it can save a lot of sleepless nights, especially in business critical components.
+Messaging is a powerful concept and once developers get used to that, it can save a lot of sleepless nights, especially in business-critical components.

 You may read more about Ecotone here.

-If you want to see implementation of following article using Ecotone Lite go here.
+If you want to see the implementation of the following article using Ecotone Lite go here.